wpmetabox/docsv2/docs/tutorials/create-product-page.md

 ![The custom fields in the post editor](https://i.imgur.com/8zhAekK.gif)

-## Step 3: Display the product information on the page
+## 3. Displaying the product information on the page

 First, create a file named single `[$custom_post_type_slug].php` and put it into your theme’s folder.
 For car rental, the file will be `single-car-rental.php`.
 This file means that your website will display all the posts which have the post type `car-rental`.

 Open that file, and get value from each custom field with the code below:

-### Get the value of the text, number, or select fields:
+### Getting the value of the text, number, or select fields:

 To get value from these types of field, use this function: